CopernicaMarketingSoftware/Documentation/Publisher/en/rest-get-message-events.md

 ## Returned fields

-A JSON with all the events for this profile.
+A JSON with all the events for this message.

 ```json
 [